Learn about BlueXP Connectors

 Operating system and VM maintenance

-Note that you don't need to stop any services on the Connector host when running an OS update.
+Note that you (customer) don't need to stop any services on the Connector host when applying minor security updates.

 A Connector can manage multiple working environments in BlueXP.
 The maximum number of working environments that a single Connector should manage varies.
 It depends on the type of working environments, the number of volumes, the amount of capacity being managed, and the number of users.